pujaltedavid/lucky-cat/README.md

 - **1GB storage bandwidth**.
 The cat language has a size of 175KB and the human languages about 250KB.
 So, this leads to a limit of $10^6 \over 175 + 250 \cdot n$ users, being n the number of languages.

 - **360MB of hosting bandwidth**.
 This is the most restrictive one, as the production build has a size of nearly 800KB.
 This is due to some libraries that can not be compressed.
-This is $360 \over 0.8 = 480$ users.
+This is $360 / 0.8 = 480$ users.

 Assuming the user uses two languages $n=2$, the first limit leads 16.6K, the second 14.8K and the third **480 daily users**.